Lonzell Hill

-Lonzell Ramon Hill (born September 25, 1965) is a former American football wide receiver who played four seasons in the NFL for the New Orleans Saints.
+Lonzell Ramon Hill (born September 25, 1965) is an American former professional football player who was a wide receiver for four seasons in the National Football League (NFL) for the New Orleans Saints.
+He was selected by the Saints in the second round of the 1987 NFL draft with the 40th overall pick.
 His father, J. D. Hill, also played wide receiver in the NFL.

 Career

 In 2007, Hill became the Salvation Army's social services director in Renton, Washington.
 Prior to his position in Renton, he was the youth director at the Seattle YMCA.
 Later on, Hill became a youth interim director at the YMCA in Cincinnati.